Tehlu/team-coordination/README.md

 # Team Gathering
  A spring based project that helps setup a team meetup time.
- Each participant would enter the name and available range of time.
+ Each participant enters the name and available range of time.
  Then a chart would display showing the timeline of each willing participant.
  Intersecting dates would then be considered as potential meetup times.